agorakit/agorakit/docs/en/update.md

         $ ./update

-!!! warning
-        Beware that the script will migrate your database without asking for confirmation.
+!> Beware that the script will migrate your database without asking for confirmation.
 Always make a backup of the database just in case something goes wrong.

 ## Proceed with the update manually